-Although Cayman has excellent schools, many parents will look to broaden their children’s horizons by enroling them in an overseas boarding school.
+Although Cayman has excellent schools, many parents will look to broaden their children’s horizons by enrolling them in an overseas boarding school.
 Over the years, the image of boarding schools has changed immeasurably; the transformation from the hardship and coldness of Dickens’ Dotheboys Hall to the spellbinding excitement of Hogwarts has been both evolutionary and revolutionary.
-But the changes in perception and the reality are not works of fiction; boarding schools in Britain and North America are flourishing and should be a real consideration for Cayman families thinking about the future schooling of their children.
+But the changes in perception and the reality are not works of fiction; boarding schools in Britain, Canada and the USA are flourishing and should be a real consideration for Cayman families.

 On This Page